build-on-aws/content/posts/build-an-affirmation-app/index.md

 ---
-title: "Build a Web App to Deliver Calming and Empowering Affirmations Using AWS Lambda and DynamoDB"
+title: "Build a Web App to Deliver Calming and Empowering Affirmations Using AWS Lambda and AWS DynamoDB"
 description: "May is Mental Health Month, so why not take a little time to relax and build yourself a mindfulness app?"
 tags:
     - astro